 List of Russian icebreakers

 Follows a list of all (including new) Russian icebreaking vessels (some currently under construction).
 In brackets is shown the scheduled year of launch.

 - (nuclear ships operated by Atomflot/Rosmorport) - NS Rossiya (2027/Project 10510 "Leader"), NS Taymyr (1989), NS Vaygach (1990), NS Sovetskiy Soyuz (1990), NS Yamal (1992), NS 50 Let Pobedy (2007, NS Arktika (2020), NS Sibir (2021), NS Ural (2022), NS Yakutia (2024), NS Chukotka (2026), NS TBN2 (2030/Leader), NS TBN3 (2032/Leader)

 - Admiral Makarov (FESCO)

-- Akademik Ioffe (cruise ship, polar research vessel, Academy of Sciences)
+- Akademik Ioffe (fka "One Ocean Navigator" cruise ship, polar research vessel, RAS-Academy of Sciences)

-- Akademik Sergey Vavilov (cruise ship, research vessel, Academy of Sciences)
+- Akademik Vavilov (fka "One Ocean Voyager" cruise ship, polar research vessel, RAS-Academy of Sciences)